|Bill taking a leap while skiing|

 I became an adequate mid-level skier, but not being an athletic person, I never fell in love with the sport.
 When I would stand at the top of a slope and could only see the curve of where it drops off to the ground, I would panic.
 What if it literally dropped off?
 I know—nonsense.
 But I couldn’t see the rest of the hill, so didn’t know what I might have to avoid.
 When we moved to Colorado Springs we skied at the surrounding ski sites.
 I always avoided the black diamond or advanced skier slopes.

 Fast forward and my son is doing an internship for his college in the Salt Lake City area.
 We visit in winter and everyone decides to go skiing.
 The rest of the family wants to go to Alta.
 I go, but I don’t feel particularly excited, it is more the family excursion that I want to participate in.
 The good family skiers decide on the chairlift called ‘Wildcat.’
 The sign by the lift claims the runs are diamond, actually at the time I swear I saw multiple diamonds, like four.
 They all reassured me that once we reach the top of the chairlift an easy slope trailed off to the left.
-Okay, got on the life and rode it up up.
+Okay, I got on the lift and rode it up and up.

 Bill talked encouragement to me, but I do not remember his words.
 I’m wondering just how do I reach the hill’s base?
 I’ll have to ski.